6LcHdGgbAAAAAH1sN0CXxmXn3OYf0cfmvUSPtbdp

 Get Everyone Involved

 You want to make sure everyone is having a good time, including those who don't follow the game.
-If kids are around, have activities set aside to keep them occupied, and allow the adults space to chat and socialize.
+If kids are around, have some fun activities set aside to keep them occupied, and allow the adults space to chat and socialize.
+Just make sure not to put out any games that are too hazardous - you wouldn't want a scraped knee messing with the vibe.
 Lastly, as the host, don't forget to ENJOY!
 A happy host is a sign of a successful gathering.
 Happy tailgating!